Pratikdalwadi/Agent-114/replit.md

 # PDF Text Extractor - Replit Project Setup

 ## Overview
 This is a React/TypeScript application that provides PDF text extraction capabilities with interactive highlighting and OCR support.
 The app uses Vite as the build tool and is configured for the Replit environment.
+This project has been successfully imported from GitHub and configured for Replit.

-## Recent Changes (2025-09-28)
+## Recent Changes (2025-09-29)
+- ✅ Successfully imported GitHub project into Replit environment
+- ✅ Installed all frontend dependencies (React, Vite, shadcn/ui, etc.)
+- ✅ Integrated backend server components from extracted project
+- ✅ Set up PostgreSQL database with Drizzle ORM schema
+- ✅ Configured development workflow for frontend development
-- ✅ Configured Vite server to use host 0.0.0.0 and port 5000 for Replit compatibility
+- ✅ Frontend application running successfully on port 5000
-- ✅ Added production start script for deployment
+- ✅ Added dual script support (frontend-only and full-stack)
-- ✅ Set up workflow for development server
-- ✅ Fixed TypeScript compilation errors in PerfectExtractionDashboard component
-- ✅ Added allowedHosts: true to Vite config for Replit host access
-- ✅ Configured deployment settings for autoscale deployment (npm build -> npm start)
+- ✅ Configured deployment settings for autoscale deployment
-- ✅ Verified build process works correctly
+- ✅ Verified frontend interface works with PDF upload functionality
-- ✅ Successfully imported and configured GitHub project for Replit environment

 ## Project Architecture
 - **Frontend**: React 18 + TypeScript + Vite